f5devcentral/nginx-one-lab/docs/README.md

 1. Select "Register a new instance with NGINX One then add to config sync group" then click "Next"

-1. If you saved your Data Plane Key from a previous lab, select "Use existing Key".
+1. If you saved your "Data Plane Key" from a previous lab, select "Use existing Key".
 Otherwise select "Generate new key"

 1. Provide your Data Plane Key if you selected "Use existing Key"